DID YOU KNOW?

 Tilden-Keller Family Community Center

 This center in Delhi offers about 4,500 kids a welcome oasis from the challenges of urban poverty.
-Because we only recently began working in Delhi, we're serving mostly younger kids through medical and dental clinics, a library and a computer lab.
+In Delhi, we're serving children through medical and dental clinics, a library and a computer lab.